Easy, Low-Cost Installation

 As with any HVAC system, there are also cons to ductless.
 Here are a few potential downsides to consider.

-Up-front equipment costs for ductless units are higher than other comparable single-room solutions, such as window or baseboard units.
+- Up-Front Cost: Up-front equipment costs for ductless units are higher than other comparable single-room solutions, such as window or baseboard units.
 Swapping a central air system with a completely ductless one could cost two-to-three times more than just replacing it.
 As mentioned, you will have energy bill savings with ductless, but the payback will happen over time and depend on your climate, use of the system, and local electricity rates.

-The interior units of a ductless system mount to the wall and look something like a long printer.
+- Bulky Look: The interior units of a ductless system mount to the wall and look something like a long printer.
 If aesthetics are important to you, you may lean toward central air for the non-invasive, far less-noticeable vents.

-Not all ductless systems provide both heating and cooling.
+- Limited Heating Options: Not all ductless systems provide both heating and cooling.
 For those that do, the capacity is limited to certain climate zones within the home.
 If you desire both heating and cooling, consult an HVAC professional for help finding a unit properly sized for your home and climate.

 There are many benefits of ductless HVAC systems, but they aren’t for everyone.
 Still not sure what’s right for your home?
-The heating and cooling experts at Stafford Home Service are here for all your HVAC needs.
+The heating and cooling experts at Stafford Home Service Inc. are here for all your HVAC needs.
 Contact us to learn more or to set up a maintenance inspection to make sure you’re prepared for the season.